What does a landlord need to do to ensure that a tenant leaves on the date originally agreed?

 Unlike leases of flats, business leases are not automatically extended if the parties take no action.
 If the tenant refuses to move out, then the landlord has the right to bring a possession claim before the court.

-If the lease is terminated and the lessee fails to vacate the premises, the lessor may require the lessee to vacate the premises within one month from the termination of the lease.
-Should the lessee fail to vacate the premises, the lessor may seek a court order to enable possession to be recovered.
+If the lease is terminated and the tenant fails to vacate the premises, the landlord may require the tenant to vacate the premises within one month from the termination of the lease.
+Should the tenant fail to vacate the premises, the landlord may seek a court order to enable possession to be recovered.
 This can take from several months to several years.

-Should the lessee use the premises after the lease expires, automatic renewal of the lease does not apply where the lessee previously indicated that it would terminate the lease.
+Should the tenant use the premises after the lease expires, automatic renewal of the lease does not apply where the tenant previously indicated that it would terminate the lease.

-If the lessor and the lessee have agreed on a time-limited contract, the lessor is not obliged to act.
-The lessee on the other hand is obliged to leave the lease on the date originally agreed on.
+If the landlord and the tenant have agreed on a time-limited contract, the landlord is not obliged to act.
+The tenant on the other hand is obliged to leave the lease on the date originally agreed on.

 Legal proceedings for the recovery of premises by the landlord usually take a year or more.
 They may require the assistance of a bailiff and even that of law enforcement.

-Eviction proceedings can be undertaken throughout the year for commercial premises but not during the winter months in relation to residential premises (this winter moratorium period is defined by law).
+Eviction proceedings can be undertaken throughout the year for commercial premises but not during the winter months in relation to residential premises (this winter moratorium period (trève hivernale) is defined by law).

 The landlord is entitled to file a claim to recover possession.
 It may take six months or more to obtain a judgment requiring the tenant to vacate.
 If the tenant fails to comply with such a judgment, the landlord may be forced to evict the tenant with the help of a bailiff.
 However, if the landlord files the claim prior to the expiry of the term of the lease, when there is no indication of any risk that the tenant will not move out, he may be obliged to bear the costs of the lawsuit, including the costs of the tenant's lawyer in cases where the tenant immediately accepts the landlord's claim.
 As a consequence, landlords do not usually file claims for repossession before the expiry of the lease unless there is reason to believe that the tenant will not vacate the property on the due date.

-The lessor can provide oral or written notice within the time as stipulated in the lease to the lessee or within a reasonable time if the lease does not provide any requirement as to notice prior to the expiration of the date of the lease to ensure that the lessee has sufficient time and notice to move out of the premises.
+The landlord can provide oral or written notice within the time as stipulated in the lease to the tenant or within a reasonable time if the lease does not provide any requirement as to notice prior to the expiration of the date of the lease to ensure that the tenant has sufficient time and notice to move out of the premises.

 It is recommended to agree on a method and timetable for the vacation and return of the leased premises by tenant in the lease agreement.
 Additionally, the landlord may require the tenant to deliver an eviction consent declaration to be issued by tenant in the form of a notarial deed, upon signing the lease agreement.
 The landlord, relying on the notarial deed, is able to start eviction enforcement proceedings without the need to go to trial, allowing the tenant to be evicted from the leased premises within a short period of time.